zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 # General Remarks

-This repository contains all the material for the workshop held during the [CytoData2022] symposium.
+This repository contains all the material for the workshop held during the ZEN & Python & OAD Workshop.

 # Short Talk